scottfones/QBioPlots/README.md

 * [plotly](https://plot.ly/)
 * scipy

 All of the classes assume online plotting, which requires [initialization](https://plot.ly/python/getting-started/).
-To switch to offline plotting use a find and replace: py.plot -> py.offline.plot
+To switch to offline plotting use a find and replace on QBioPlots.py: py.plot -> py.offline.plot.

 ## PlotODETwoByTwo - 2x2 ODE System